gmccreight/Memorize_Python/site/why.md

 Python cards as straightforward and pain-free as possible.

-I believe we can collectively build a very powerful artifact that will help us gain a deep and lasting understanding of Python, a language that I have determined is worthy of such effort.
+I believe we can collectively build a very powerful artifact that will help us gain a deep and lasting understanding of Python, a language that is worthy of careful study.